If you own a Honda and get an OBDII code P1399, it is a notorious error for “Random Cylinder Misfire Detected.”

 - Vehicle Runs Rough with Bad Idle

-Many things can cause a cylinder to misfire but is within the spark and fuel components.
+Several components can cause a cylinder to misfire, but it is within the spark and fuel components.

 For example, a bad spark plug wire can cause no spark or intermittent spark to a cylinder and cause a misfire.

 Likewise, a bad fuel injector can cause a fuel delivery issue that causes the same symptoms.

 The find the source of the misfire, testing both the electrical (spark) and fuel will be necessary.

 The first step is to narrow down which cylinder is having the problem.

 If you have a good OBDII scan tool, the job will be easier, but if not, there are a few backyard mechanic tricks to help.